What You Need to Match Vascular Surgery Residency

 The interactive tableau tool can be found here, and we recommend taking a look at the specialty you’ll be applying to before submitting your ERAS packet: https://public.tableau.com/profile/national.resident.matching.program#!/vizhome/PDSurvey_0/Desktoptablet

-For Vascular surgery specifically, major components of the survey you should pay attention to include: (from top to bottom of the page):
+For Vascular Surgery Residency, major components of the survey you should pay attention to include:

 - Selection Criteria for an Interview – Step 1 in the specialty is a MAJOR factor, while having LORs from vascular surgeons and a strong personal statement are also highly recommended.